FeralInteractive/gamemode/README.md

 ---
 ## Note for Hybrid GPU users

-It's not possible to integrate commands like optirun automatically inside GameMode, since GameMode only starts if the game is already started.
-However it is possible to use a hybrid GPU wrapper like optirun by starting the game with gamemoderun.
+It's not possible to integrate commands like optirun automatically inside GameMode, since the GameMode request is made once the game has already started.
+However it is possible to use a hybrid GPU wrapper like optirun by starting the game with `gamemoderun`.

-You can do this by setting the environment variable `GAMEMODERUNEXEC` to your wrapper's launch command, so for example `GAMEMODERUNEXEC=optirun` or `GAMEMODERUN="env DRI_PRIME=1"`.
+You can do this by setting the environment variable `GAMEMODERUNEXEC` to your wrapper's launch command, so for example `GAMEMODERUNEXEC=optirun` or `GAMEMODERUNEXEC="env DRI_PRIME=1"`.
+This environment variable can be set globally, so that the same prefix command does not have to be duplicated everywhere you want to use `gamemoderun`.

 GameMode will not be injected to the wrapper.

 ---